How does mold develop on the ceilings in my home?

 Contact a professional mold remediation company if the replacement is warranted.
 Removing a ceiling can expose a large quantity of mold spore into the indoor air.
 So, containment is necessary.
 If the mold is across a couple of square feet, this can be undertaken by a homeowner.

 The conditions which help mold growth do not occur in properly designed, operated, installed, and maintained systems or homes.
-While on the other hand, the environments where the water is allowed to accumulate in the on ceilings or walls, conditions can occur which promote mold growth in the ceiling or attic.
+While on the other hand, in the environments where the water is allowed to accumulate on ceilings or walls, conditions can occur which promote mold growth in the ceiling or attic.
 You must have to protect your home from water intrusion and mold growth.